herbsjs/herbsjs.github.io/docs/glues/herbsshelf.md

 ---

-Herbs Shelf is a self-generated documentation based on your use cases and entities from your domain.
+Herbs Shelf is a self-generated documentation based on [use cases](/docs/usecase/getting-started) and [entities](/docs/entity/getting-started) from your domain.

+It is a great way to communicate and collaborate between domain experts and developers.

 ![Glues](/img/herbsshelf_screenshot.png)